 - Haven’t made a campsite reservation yet?
 You can check for cancellations from others as after February/March there are no more spots available via standard reservation: Create an account (see below) on their website.
 Now, there might be spots available via their online cancellation list!
 You still need to create an account (see below) on their website to access the list online and make a booking.
 You may log in every other day and check for any other cancellation throughout the year!

 - Haven’t made Havasupai Lodge reservation yet?
 Almost like with the campground, the lodge is sold out quickly.
 For the lodge, everything is still done via phone (no online reservation).
 You need to call them and ask if there are any cancellations.
 For more details read our main text below.

-'Nearby' Visiting Tip: Check out our amazing article for hiking THE WAVE (in Arizona).
-This one of the most stunning hikes and a once in a lifetime experience!
-You'll learn everything, including unique tips on how to win a permit.
+‘Nearby’ Visiting Tip: Check out our amazing article for hiking THE WAVE (in Arizona).
+This is one of the most stunning hikes and a once-in-a-lifetime experience!
+You’ll learn everything, including unique tips on how to win a permit.

-Please note, that everything in this article is thoroughly researched, updated and double checked.
-We know that articles on other websites haven't been updated for a while.
-We are up to date (2020).
+Please note, that everything in this article is thoroughly researched, updated, and double-checked.
+We know that articles on other websites haven’t been updated for a while.

 March – April – May